Healthy Homes Assessment Mornington

 Mornington Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Mornington and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required to all Mornington and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate conformance with any Healthy Homes Standards that apply or will be in force to your rental home.
+• Property managers and landlords must keep records that prove the conformance to each Healthy Homes Standard that apply or will be applied to an apartment rental.

 Beginning 1 July 2021

-• Private landlords and property managers are required to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords have to make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

-• All households let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Starting 1 July 2024